zoedmky/TRIEKY/README.md

 </div>

 TRIEKY is a lightweight, dependency-free post-processing tool for PacBio TRGT VCF files.
-It inspects reconstructed allele sequences to identify unexpected repeat motifs, detect interruptions, and summarize complex allele composition.
+It inspects reconstructed allele sequences to identify unexpected repeat motifs, detect interruption patterns, and summarize complex allele composition.

 > ⚠️ **Disclaimer & Limitations**
 > * **Research Use Only (RUO):** This tool is a prototype designed for research and exploratory purposes.
 It is not validated for primary clinical diagnosis.